datacarpentry/astronomy-python/_episodes/04-motion.md

-In the previous episode, we wrote a query to select stars from the region of the sky where we expect GD-1 to be, and saved the results in a FITS file.
+In the previous episode, we wrote a query to select stars from the region of the sky where we expect GD-1 to be, and saved the results in a FITS and HDF5 file.

 Now we will read that data back in and implement the next step in the analysis, identifying stars with the proper motion we expect for GD-1.

 > ## Outline
->
-> 1. We will read back the results from the previous lesson, which we
-> saved in a FITS file.
->
-> 2. Then we will transform the coordinates and proper motion data from
-> ICRS back to the coordinate frame of GD-1.
->
-> 3. We will put those results into a Pandas `DataFrame`, which we will use
+> 1. We will put those results into a Pandas `DataFrame`, which we will use
 > to select stars near the centerline of GD-1.
 >
-> 4. Plotting the proper motion of those stars, we will identify a region
+> 2. Plotting the proper motion of those stars, we will identify a region
 > of proper motion for stars that are likely to be in GD-1.
 >
-> 5. Finally, we will select and plot the stars whose proper motion is in
+> 3. Finally, we will select and plot the stars whose proper motion is in
 > that region.
 {: .checklist}